Overview

 Please Note: Cash Positions.
 Madison Advisory continues to treat cash as an asset class.
 As such, unless

-to be included as part of assets under management for purposes of calculating Madison Advisory’s
+included as part of assets under management for purposes of calculating Madison Advisory’s advisory fee.
+At

-advisory fee.
-At any specific point in time, depending upon perceived or anticipated market
+any specific point in time, depending upon perceived or anticipated market conditions/events (there

 Borrowing Against Assets/Risks.
 A client who has a need to borrow money could determine to do so by using:

-client interest for the right to borrow money, and uses the assets in the client’s brokerage account as
+interest for the right to borrow money, and uses the assets in the client’s brokerage account as collateral; and,

 These above-described collateralized loans are generally utilized because they typically provide more